codio-c5/C5-Development/.guides/content/Digital-Signature-Algorithms-5a74.md

 ## Three Examples of Digital Signature Algorithms

 ### Rivest Shamir Adleman (RSA)
-In the "Public Key Cryptography" lesson earlier, you learned how the RSA algorithm works.
+In the "Public Key Cryptography" unit earlier, you learned how the RSA algorithm works.
 It uses prime numbers and modular arithmetic to create a unique value between a public key and your private key.
 The RSA algorithm can be applied to the hash value, creating a digital signature.

 <figure class="snippetimg" style="margin: 0 auto; width:100%">